wfcommons/makeflow-instances/blast/README.md

 aim to run BLAST tasks against large reference databases in a reasonable amount of time.
 This test case is composed of four different tasks:

-  1. `split_fasta` - reprojects a single image to the scale defined in an alternate FITS header template.
+  1. `split_fasta` - split the reference file into pieces.
-  2. `blastall` - Run mDiff immediatly followed by mFitplane and check the first to decide whether to run the second.
+  2. `blastall` - run the BLAST program.
-  3. `cat_blast` - Merge multiple plane fit parameter files (from mFitplane) into one file.
+  3. `cat_blast` - merge results from each BLAST execution.
-  4. `cat` - A modelling/fitting program.
+  4. `cat` - merge error messages from each BLAST execution.

 The figure below shows an overview of the BLAST workflow structure: